Pooksoft/PooksoftAssetModelingKit.jl/README.md

 ### Introduction
-PooksoftOptionsKit.jl is a [Julia](https://www.julialang.org) package to compute the time value and profit/loss of options contracts.
+PooksoftAssetModelingKit.jl is a [Julia](https://www.julialang.org) package to model asset returns and pricing as a function of time.

 ### Installation
+More on this later.
+Stay tuned.